A Ramsey space of infinite polyhedra and the random polyhedron: Topological Ramsey subspaces of

 \section{Topological Ramsey subspaces of $\mathcal P$}

-In this section, for every integer $k>0$, we will define a topological Ramsey space $\mathcal P_k$.
-It turns out that each $\mathcal P_k$ will be a closed subspace of $\mathcal P$.
-In particular, $\mathcal P_1 = \mathcal E$, Ellentuck's space, and $\mathcal P_2$ is a topological Ramsey space whose elements are essentially the countably infinite ordered graphs.
-The corresponding set of approximations $\mathcal{AP}_2$ is the class of finite ordered graphs, which is a Ramsey class whose \Fraisse limit is the ordered random graph.
-It is well-known that the automorphism group of the ordered random graph is, as in the case of the ordered random polyhedron, extremely amenable (see \cite{kpt, pes}).
+In this section, for every integer $k>0$, we will define a topological Ramsey space $\mathcal P(k)$.
+It turns out that each $\mathcal P(k)$ will be a closed subspace of $\mathcal P$.
+In particular, $\mathcal P(1) = \mathcal E$, Ellentuck's space; and $\mathcal P(2)$ is a topological Ramsey space whose elements are essentially the countably infinite ordered graphs.
+The corresponding set of approximations $\mathcal{AP}(2)$ is such that its closure under isomorphisms is essentially the class of finite ordered graphs, which is a Ramsey class (see \cite{nerod3}) whose \Fraisse limit is the ordered random graph.
+It is well-known that the automorphism group of the ordered random graph is, as in the case of the ordered random polyhedron, extremely amenable (see \cite{kpt}).

-\begin{rem} Though they have the same probability distribution, the random polyhedron and the random graph are not isomorphic as countable structures. \end{rem}

-\subsection{The subspace $\mathcal P_k$}
+\subsection{The subspace $\mathcal P(k)$}